How to Improve the Partner Onboarding Process

 Ken Thoreson and Keith Lubner team up again to provide expert advice on activities taking place in the channel.
 This week’s topic, partner onboarding process.

 What is partner onboarding?
 What implications does it have on long and short-term relationships between vendors and partners?

 Technically, partner onboarding is the process by which a vendor fully enables and trains a partner on the vendor’s technology, sales message, operations, and overall go-to-market plans.
 However, partner onboarding process really should be considered an ongoing experience in the eyes of the vendor, focused on continual training encased with proactive prompting and reinforcement.
 Too often, when a partner initiates the partner onboarding process, it goes by quick and without fortification.
 By making the experience with the vendor smoother and more applicable, the vendor creates a tighter relationship with the partner that typically produces revenue sooner and for a longer period of time.
-Tightening up the onboarding paradigm speeds up product adoption, increases market share, and shortens the sales cycle.
+So, tightening up the onboarding paradigm speeds up product adoption.
+It also increases market share and shortens the sales cycle.